Truffle-Hardwood Orchard Development: A New Agro-Forestry Product for Indiana

 Project Information

-A total of 667 bur oaks (Quercus macrocarpa) and 667 english oak (Quercus robur) inoculated with Burgundy truffle (Tuber aestivum) were received on March 16 & March 17.
-Of the initial 2,000 inoculated trees that were ordered, the chinkapin oaks (Quercus muehlenbergii) were not assessed as sufficient quality in the growing laboratory, and therefore were not sent to us.
-The planting began on March 17 and was completed on March 21, 2022, on a set aside 5 acre plot of land.
+A total of 667 bur oaks (Quercus macrocarpa) and 667 English oak (Quercus robur) inoculated with Burgundy truffle (Tuber aestivum) were received on March 16 and March 17, 2022.
+Of the initial 2,000 inoculated trees that were ordered, the chinkapin oaks (Quercus muehlenbergii) were assessed as insufficient in quality by the growing laboratory and nursery, and therefore were not sent to us.
+As a result, 1,334 of the Bur and English oaks inoculated with Burgundy truffles were planted.
+The planting began on March 17 and was completed on March 21, 2022, on a dedicated prepped 5 acre plot of land.
+Of the 5 acres of set aside land that was prepared in June through October 2021with 24 tons of lime per acre to raise the soil pH, disked in with straw, planted with cover crop, and native grasses and forbs to improve soil organic matter and quality, only 3.33 acres were planted with truffle inoculated trees, leaving 1.67 acres unplanted for planned replacement inoculated trees in the future.

 Burgundy truffle inoculated oak seedlings (New World Truffles, Oregon) were selected for Indiana’s climate, its market value and vigor.
 Dr. Charles Lefevre, New World Truffles, our mycologist partner is experienced in successful establishment of truffle orchards.